ninadcpa/copilot-hackathon/README.md

 ## What did we build as part of Hackathon?

+- ✔️ IaaC - Teraform for S3 bucket policy, IAM role, IAM policy, Lambda Function
+- ✔️ Microservice for Authentication using OKTA
+- ✔️ Lambda function for Attaching IAM plocies and Generating STS token
+- ✔️ Functionality for detaching IAM policy after session expiration
+- ❌ UI page for individual user creds generation ( Generated page with github co-pilot but not functional)

 # How Github-Copilot assisted for implementing solution?

 We levergaed Github-Copilot for following tasks during Hackathon project